-- 1. International English Language Testing System (IELTS) with a minimum score of 6.5. - 2.
-Test of English as a Foreign Language (TOEFL) with a minimum score of 83 (internet based) or 560 (paper based).
-CUC Institutional Code for TOEFL is 0914-01. - 3.
-Canadian Academic English Assessment (CAEL) with a minimum score of 70. - 4.
-Michigan English Language Assessment Battery (MELAB) with a minimum score of 85. - 5.
-Official transcripts showing successful completion of English 30-1, or its equivalent from another Canadian Province, with a minimum grade of 60%.
+- 1. International English Language Testing System (IELTS) with a minimum score of 6.5. - Test of English as a Foreign Language (TOEFL) with a minimum score of 83 (internet based) or 560 (paper based).
+CUC Institutional Code for TOEFL is 0914-01. - Canadian Academic English Assessment (CAEL) with a minimum score of 70. - 4.
+Michigan English Language Assessment Battery (MELAB) with a minimum score of 85. - Official transcripts showing successful completion of English 30-1, or its equivalent from another Canadian Province, with a minimum grade of 60%. - 6.
+Official transcripts from an accredited Canadian, American, British or Australian post-secondary institution showing successful completion a course equivalent to ENGL101 Literature and Composition I with a grade of C or higher.